 Remember, you have no control over what number you receive once your applications been approved.
 Most organizations use this type of short code in today's market because they're a lot less expensive than their counterpart, vanity codes.

 Vanity short codes are 5-6 digit phone numbers that you can customize.
 This means you have the power to choose what number your customers see when they open your text messages if they aren't already taken by another organization.

-Vanity SMS short codes are much more beneficial in the sense that they’re more memorable than random SMS short codes, and they give you the best chance at branding your organization/business.
-For example, let’s say you owned a company called 123 Real Estate.
-A cool custom vanity code for this fake company would be 123-123 to brand the company’s name.
+Vanity SMS short codes are much more beneficial in the sense that they're more memorable than random SMS short codes, and they give you the best chance at branding your organization/business.
+For example, let's say you owned a company called 123 Real Estate.
+A cool custom vanity code for this fake company would be 123-123 for branding purposes.